Boston bombings: a chance for U.S.-Russia cooperation

-MOSCOW (Reuters) - Russian President Vladimir Putin may have been tempted to tell Barack Obama “I told you so” when U.S. officials blamed two ethnic Chechens for the Boston Marathon bombings.
+MOSCOW (Reuters) - Russian President Vladimir Putin may have been tempted to tell U.S. President Barack Obama “I told you so” when U.S. officials blamed two ethnic Chechens for the Boston Marathon bombings.

 He has long said the United States underestimates the security threat posed by Islamist militants in Russia’s volatile North Caucasus, and has rejected criticism that Moscow’s use of force in the region has been heavy-handed.

-But the Kremlin leader has kept silent in public since U.S. police killed Tamerlan Tsarnaev in a shootout and captured his younger brother Dzhokhar after a manhunt.
+But the Kremlin leader has kept silent in public since Tamerlan Tsarnaev died after a shootout with police, and his younger brother, Dzhokhar, was captured after a manhunt in a Boston suburb.
 Both are ethnic Chechens who had been living in the United States.

-Instead, he and the U.S. president made positive statements about cooperation on counterterrorism in a phone conversation on Friday, suggesting both sides see an opportunity to improve strained relations between their countries.
+Instead, he and Obama made positive statements about cooperation on counterterrorism in a phone conversation on Friday, suggesting both sides see an opportunity to improve strained relations between their countries.

 “I hope the revelation of the bombers’ Chechen ties will, if anything, open a window of opportunity to repair U.S.-Russia security cooperation,” said Matthew Rojansky, deputy director of the Russia and Eurasia program at the Carnegie Endowment in Washington.

-It was not clear what Moscow had done to cooperate with Washington since Monday’s bombings, but even small steps would be progress in a security relationship that has worsened in recent years.
+It was not immediately known what Moscow had done to cooperate with Washington since Monday’s bombings, but even small steps would be progress in a security relationship that has worsened in recent years.

 Moscow and Washington have been at odds over the conflict in Syria and what the U.S. government sees as a clampdown on dissent since Putin’s return to the Kremlin for a third term as president last May.